 4. The Participant and the Client acknowledge and agree that reports and any other information produced by or in conjunction with the Perception System (Reports) are based on information provided by the Participant in response to the online assessment questionnaires and that Perception cannot and does not warrant the accuracy or truthfulness of the Participant’s responses nor does it warrant or represent that it has, or will, check such information provided by the Participant to establish its accuracy or truthfulness.
 The Participant warrants and represents that the information provided by the Participant in response to the online assessment questionnaires are accurate, true and complete.
 Perception, its officers, directors, employees, contractors, licensors, distributors, subscribers, partners or agents (Personnel) disclaim any and all liability to any Participant, Client or any other person for any Losses which arise, or may arise, directly or indirectly from or in connection with a person's reliance upon the information contained in any reports or information produced from the Perception System.

-5. The Participant and the Client each acknowledge that all copyright and other intellectual property rights in the Perception System (including all logos and trademarks appearing on the Perception System) (Perception IP) are owned by Perception and/or its licensors and nothing in these Terms constitutes an assignment or a conferral of any ownership or proprietary right in any Perception IP.
+5. The Participant and the Client each acknowledge that all copyright and other intellectual property rights in the Perception System and all derived data (including all logos and trademarks appearing on the Perception System) (Perception IP) are owned by Perception and/or its licensors and nothing in these Terms constitutes an assignment or a conferral of any ownership or proprietary right in any Perception IP.
 The Participants and the Clients must not (and must not attempt to):

 (a) except as otherwise permitted under these Terms, use or copy any part of the Perception System without Perception's prior written consent;